grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
-    The value must be one of the following options ['Constant']
+    The value must be one of the following options: Constant

 dzScale